danmarton/blackswanfive/README.md

-This is the master branch of my novel: the most current version is situated here.
+This is my first batch of demo chapters where I tried my wings & the feasibility of the project.

-Versions diverging from the main storyline will be on other branches!
+New versions of the storyline will be slower, more linear & more coherent.

-They may merge into or trade places with the master branch.